-We do not know just what underlying factor characterizes the contexts in which Indefinite Incorporation can apply in English.
-Klima's introduction of "the grammatico-semantic feature Affective" (op. cit. section 41) -a convenient move that greatly simplified later discussions- did not solve the problem but merely named it.
+We do not know just what underlying factor characterises the contexts in which Indefinite Incorporation can apply in English.
+Klima's introduction of "the grammatico-semantic feature Alfective" (op. cit. section 41) -a convenient move that greatly simplified later discussions- did not solve the problem but merely named it.
 Still, whatever its nature, the same factor that triggers Indefinite Incorporation in English also triggers Partitive Assignment in Basque.

 At this point, a question must arise.
 If the exact same factor triggers both rules, why, then, are not the environments exactly identical?
 We know indeed that they are not.
-On the one hand, English other does not induce Indefinite Incorporation: I have some other friends, not \I have any other friends, but Basque beste, which means 'other', does allow Partitive Assignment (see example (11)a).
+On the one hand, English other does not induce Indefinite Incorporation: I have some other friends, not \I have any other friends, but Basque beste, which means "other" does allow Partitive Assignment (see example (11)a).
 On the other hand, Indefinite Incorporation can apply in the term of comparison in an English comparative: Miren is more beautiful than any gypsy.
 This is not the case for Partitive Assignment in Basque.
 We have:

-(17)a Miren ijitoa (\ijitorik) baiño ederragoa da.
-'Miren is more beautiful than a gypsy'.
+(17)a Miren ijitoa (\ijitorik) baino ederragoa da.
+"Miren is more beautiful than a gypsy".

 In this construction, the partitive form cannot be used.
-One can use indefinite forms with the prefix edo 'any', such as edozein 'any kind of' (Spanish cualquier), or edonungo 'from anywhere'.
+One can use indefinite forms with the prefix edo "any", such as edozein "any kind of" (Spanish cualquier), or edonungo "from anywhere".
 However, these forms correspond more closely to English stressed any, than to the unstressed forms produced by Indefinite Incorporation.
 See examples (17)b and (17)c.

-(17)b Miren edozein ijito (\ijitorik) baiño ederragoa da.
-'Miren is more beautiful than any gypsy whatsoever'.

-(17)c Miren edonungo ijitoa (\ijitorik) baiño ederragoa da.
-'Miren is more beautiful than any gypsy whatsoever' (literally: 'than a gypsy from any place whatsoever').
+- (17)b Miren edozein ijito (\ijitorik) baiño ederragoa da.
+"Miren is more beautiful than any gypsy whatsoever". - (17)c Miren edonungo ijitoa (\ijitorik) baino ederragoa da.
+"Miren is more beautiful than any gypsy whatsoever" (literally: "than a gypsy from any place whatsoever").

 Our task is now to account for the discrepancy we observed between the two rules.
 I will attempt an explanation in terms of certain differences in structure between Basque and English.
 If this explanation is correct, we can maintain that both rules are triggered by an identical underlying factor.

-My explanation is based on a generalization of a well-known constraint.
-I want to generalize the constraint on backward pronominalization (for which concept see J. R. Ross, "On the Cyclic Nature of English Pronominalization", To Honor Roman Jakobson, II, p.
-1669-1682) to cover all non-movement rules that make crucial use of variables.
-"Non-movement rules" is a more general term than "feature-changing rules", a designation I would like to avoid anyway, because the status of features in syntax generally is not very clear.
+My explanation is based on a generalisation of a well-known constraint.
+I want to generalize the constraint on backward pronominalization (for which concept see J. R. Ross, "On the Cyclic Nature of English Pronominalization", To Honor Roman Jakobson, II, pp. 1.669-1.682) to cover all non-movement rules that make crucial use of variables.
+"Nonmovement rules" is a more general term than "feature-changing rules", a designation I would like to avoid anyway, because the status of features in syntax generally is not very clear.
 I will start from a formulation of this constraint given by J. R. Ross in his dissertation Constraints on Variables in Syntax.
-I quote from section 5.3.2:
+I quote from section 5.3.2: (5.152) Condition on backward pronominalization: If one element precedes another, the second can only pronominalize the first if the first is dominated by a subordinate clause which does not dominate the second.